megc1/portfolio-analyst/README.md

 ## To test

-This program can be tested using pytest, which can be downloaded to the virtual environment to run tests from the command line with the pytest command.
+This program can be tested using pytest, which can be downloaded to the virtual environment to run tests from the command line with the pytest command:
 ```sh
 pytest
 ```